Cantar os Reis (Singing of the Kings) – Funchal – 5

 Dedicated to the humble onion, Festa da Cebola is a charming tribute to local farmers and the agricultural produce of Caniço.
 Admire artistic arrangements and displays with local flowers and enjoy the parade of tractors and cars decoratively covered with onions.
 Traditional music, craft stalls and a selection of food and wine ensure this festival is a popular event for all ages.
 Don’t forget to take home a box of home-grown onions – direct from the farmer!

-Book Fair (Feira do Livro) – Funchal – 25th May to 3rd June
+Book Fair (Feira do Livro) – Funchal – (dates to be announced)

 Held under the beautiful jacaranda trees in Funchal’s Avenida Arriaga, the annual Funchal Book Fair is a week-long event.
 Visitors can browse through the stands representing local bookshops and Portuguese publishing houses, or take part in events including book launches for new releases, poetry sessions, literary seminars, entertainment for children as well as exhibitions and live music performances.
 A great selection of books are available for all ages.

-Madeira Classic Car Revival – Praça do Povo – 26-27
+Madeira Classic Car Revival – Praça do Povo – (dates to be announced)

 Car-lovers rejoice!
 The annual Classic Auto Show is an outstanding exhibition of the finest vintage and classic cars on the island of Madeira.
 Stroll along Praça do Povo in Funchal to see a unique collection of rare and restored cars, motorbikes and scooters from another era, all in pristine condition.
 The day culminates with cocktails and an awards ceremony for the most original, best restored and ‘best of show’ vehicles.

-Festival 'Festas da Sé' – Funchal – 26th May to 4th June
+Festival 'Festas da Sé' – Funchal – (dates to be announced)